 —Example of GKB operation by the complete subtree method (this figure corresponds to a depth of 3)

 A GKB contains a complete subtree part and a group key data part.
 A group key data part appears when a GKB is used to deliver a group key.
 A complete subtree part is, for instance, the field of CompleteSubtree in an MIH_NET_Group_Manipulate.request defined in 7.4.32.1.
 And, a group key data part is, for instance, the field of GroupKeyData in an MIH_Net_Group_Manipulate.request defined in 7.4.32.1.
 A complete subtree part is a list of GKB Indices.
 The data type of a complete subtree part is COMPLETE_SUBTREE, and the data type of a GKB Index is GKB_INDEX.
 A GKB Index is a pair of a Node Bit Length and a Node Index.
 The data type of a Node Index is NODE_INDEX, and the data type of a Node Bit Length is NODE_BIT_LENGTH (as defined in Error!
 Reference source not found.).
 A Node Index stores the bit sequence which represents a node, and the Node Bit Length paired with the Node Index is an octet which stores the length of the bit sequence.
-A Node Index is right aligned in the network byte order.
+A Node Index is left aligned in the network byte order.
 The size of a Node Index varies depending on the value of the preceding Node Bit Length.
 If the value of a Node Bit Length is not greater than 8, the size of the following Node Index is 1 octet (= 8 bits).
 If the value of a Node Bit Length is greater than 8 and not greater than 16, the size of the following Node Index is 2 octets.
 If the value of a Node Bit Length is greater than 16 and not greater than 24, the size of the following Node Index is 3 octets.
 And, if the value of a Node Bit Length is greater than 24 and not greater than 32, the size of the following Node Index is 4 octets.
 There is one-to-one correspondence between a GKB Index and a node of the binary tree.
-An example of GKB Index is (0x05, 0b00010011).
 A Node Index shall have a zero padding added to the right.
-This GKB Index represents the node ‘10011’ in the binary tree of Depth 8, Depth 16, Depth 24 or Depth 32.Another example of GKB Index is (0x14, 0b00000110010100001110), which represents the node ‘0110010100001110’ in the binary tree of Depth 24 or Depth 32.
+A Node Index for a leaf node is sometimes called Leaf Number.
+An example of GKB Index is (0x05, 0b10011000).
+This GKB Index represents the node ‘10011’ in the binary tree of Depth 8.
+Another example of GKB Index is (0x0e, 0b1100101000011100), which represents the node ‘11001010000111’ in the binary tree of Depth 16.
 If a system adopts the binary tree of Depth 16, the size of a Node Index in the system is 1 octet or 2 octets.

 Note that GKB Indices are sequenced following the ascending “dictionary order”: Let (L1, I1) and (L2, I2) be two GKB Indices, where L1 and L2 are Node Bit Lengths and I1 and I2 are Node Indices.
 The dictionary order on the set of GKB Indices is defined as follows: (L1, I1) <= (L2, I2) if and only if L1 < L2 or (L1 == L2 and I1 <= I2), where L1, L2, I1 and I2 are considered as natural numbers.